google-home/smart-home-local/README.md

 # Local Home SDK Sample

-This sample demonstrates integrating a smart home Action with the [Local Home SDK](https://developers.google.com/assistant/smarthome/concepts/local).
+This sample demonstrates integrating a Cloud-to-cloud integration with the [Local Home SDK](https://developers.google.com/assistant/smarthome/concepts/local).
 The Local Home SDK allow developers to add a local path to handle smart home intents by running TypeScript (or JavaScript) directly on Google Home smart speakers